24628/webmarkupFinalExam/README.md

 GROUP TWO [ADVANCED HTML]
 Excellent
  All items from sufficient are passed.
  Uses type attribute with value "text/css" for the stylesheet.
- Uses favicon.
+Done  Uses favicon.
+Done
  Uses "css" folder (lowercase).
+Done
  Uses the right extension for stylesheets (lowercase).
- Uses strong tag.
+Done  Uses strong tag.
+Done
  Uses 2 different formats for video (MP4 and OGG).
- Uses a label tag in the form.
+Done  Uses a label tag in the form.
+Done
  Uses legend tag in the form.
+Done
  Uses input tag with attribute type and value email.
- Uses input tag with attribute type and value submit.
+Done  Uses input tag with attribute type and value submit.
+Done Sufficient
- Sufficient
  Is not using tag div.
 Done
  Uses link attribute with value "stylesheet" for the stylesheet.
 Done